-The system board is equipped with four onboard USB 2.0/1.1 ports.
-The USB 4-5 and USB 6-7 connectors allow you to connect 4 additional USB 2.0/1.1 ports.
+The system board supports 8 USB 2.0/1.1 ports.
+The USB 5-6 and USB 7-8 connectors allow you to connect 4 additional USB 2.0/1.1 ports.
 The additional USB ports may be mounted on a card-edge bracket.
-Install the card-edge bracket to an available slot at the rear of the system chassis then insert the connector (that is attached to the USB port cables) to the USB connector.
+Install the card-edge bracket to an available slot at the rear of the system chassis then insert the cable to a USB connector.

-Configure the onboard USB in the Advanced menu of the BIOS.
+Configure the onboard USB in the Integrated Peripherals ("USB Device Setting" section) submenu of the BIOS.
 Refer to chapter 3 for more information.